Underwire Film Festival

-The Underwire Festival is expected to make a return in March 2022.

 History

 The Underwire Film Festival began in 2010 founded by Gabriella Apicella and Gemma Mitchell to help tackle the gender imbalance within the film industry, and focusses on short films.
 2011 Underwire Festival co-director, Helen Jack, noted that the gap in 2011 between gender of short film directors, was quite possibly as high as one female to nine male directors.
 In 2018, the number of film entries submitted to the Underwire Film Festival had grown to a purported 1000 submissions.

 In its early years, the Underwire Festival awards were held at the Ritzy Cinema in Brixton, London.
 In recent years it has been held at the Barbican Centre, London.
 In its third year in 2012, the festival expanded as the number of short film submissions went up three-fold.
-The 2020 festival was cancelled due to the Covid19 pandemic, however, the Underwire Festival was due to make a return on September 5, 2021.
+The 2020 festival was cancelled due to the COVID-19 pandemic, however, the Underwire Festival was due to make a return on September 5, 2021.

 The Underwire Film Festival is a BAFTA recognised film festival since 2015.

+Underwire is no longer running and seems to have concluded with a final festival held in 2022.